RENEE MONTAGNE, Host:

 Decades of war basically destroyed the judicial infrastructure in Afghanistan and killed or drove out most of the country's legal minds.
 But critics of the system, like lawmaker Daud Sultanzai, say such excuses are wearing thin with the Afghan people.

-Mr. DAUD SULTANZAI (Afghan Lawmaker): Most of the problems that we have in this country, and this - chief among them is this one, they all are here because of bad governance, because of no governance, because of lack of rule of law.
+DAUD SULTANZAI: Most of the problems that we have in this country, and this - chief among them is this one, they all are here because of bad governance, because of no governance, because of lack of rule of law.

 Neither he nor other Taliban officials interviewed know how many militant courts there are in Afghanistan.
 But they say in provinces where the Taliban is active, every district has one.
 Afghan TV reporter Nawab Momand says there's a darker side to the emerging Taliban justice system that the group's leadership doesn't talk about.